Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 Similarly, our consumers may provide personal data such as name, home and e-mail addresses, in connection with their relationship with the Company.

-During the course of business relationships with Colgate, customers, suppliers and other third parties may provide personal data, such as names, telephone numbers, fax numbers, street addresses, e-mail addresses and credit card information, to the Company.
+During the course of business relationships with Colgate, customers, suppliers and other third parties may provide personal data, such as names, telephone numbers, street addresses, e-mail addresses and credit card information, to the Company

 With respect to all of this information, it is Colgate’s policy to: